 Severability.
 If any provision of this Agreement shall be held to be unlawful, invalid or unenforceable, in whole or in part, under any enactment or rule of law, such provision or part shall to that extent be severed from this Agreement and rendered ineffective as far as possible without modifying or affecting the legality, validity or enforceability of the remaining provisions of this Agreement which will remain in full force and effect.

 Notices.
 Any notice to be given under this Agreement shall be in writing.
-Notices for Gearset shall be sent by post to Gearset’s registered office address from time to time, with a copy sent by email to [email protected] Notices for the Customer shall be sent either by email or by post to any address that may have been provided by the Customer to Gearset.
+Notices for Gearset shall be sent by post to Gearset’s registered office address from time to time, with a copy sent by email to [email protected].
+Notices for the Customer shall be sent either by email or by post to any address that may have been provided by the Customer to Gearset.
 For the purposes of this clause, “post” shall mean registered post with guaranteed next day delivery, for post within the UK only, or an overnight service from an internationally recognised courier service, for international post.
-Any such notice or other document shall be deemed to have been served: if delivered by email - 24 hours after delivery; and if sent by post - upon the expiration of 48 Working Hours after posting or collection by the courier.
+Any such notice or other document shall be deemed to have been served: if delivered by email - 24 hours after delivery; and if sent by post - upon the expiration of two (2) Working Days after posting or collection by the courier.